python/mypy/docs/source/stubtest.rst

     Ignore unused allowlist entries

-    By default, stubtest will complain if an allowlist entry is not necessary for stubtest to pass successfully.
+    Without this option enabled, the default is for stubtest to complain if an allowlist entry is not necessary for stubtest to pass successfully.

     Note if an allowlist entry is a regex that matches the empty string, stubtest will never consider it unused.
 For example, to get